May 15th-May 19th

 April 18, 2018 - September 3, 2018

-Selected by the Serpentine Gallery for the Extinction Marathon as part of a collaboration with 15 Folds, curated by Hans Ulrich Obrist.
+Selected by the Serpentine Gallery for the Extinction Marathon as part of online collaboration with 15 Folds, curated by Hans Ulrich Obrist.

 Light Switch | 2014